redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 yarn rw upgrade
 ```

-A canary release is published to npm every time a branch is merged to master.
+A canary release is published to npm every time a branch is merged to `main`.

 <table class="table-fixed w-full">
   <thead class="text-left">